Tech Stack, Framework, Library or API: How Not to Specialize

-This is actually a slightly better strategy.
-And because of the high demand for our labor, it will work for you.
+This is actually a slightly better strategy, it turns out.
+And because of the high demand for our labor, it will probably work for you.

 But you’ll still be a laboring grunt, with no idea or apparent interest in how you fit into the bigger picture.
 You’re a human resource, incapable of delivering value on your own, and needing a doctor manager (project manager) to turn you on, plug you in, and get you doing something useful.